texasgrenadier/vagrant-factory/README.md

 Step 5: Create the virtual machine in VirtualBox

   Open VirtualBox and click New.
-  Give the virtual machine a Name: centos-6.6-x86_64.
+  Give the virtual machine a Name: centos-6.6-x86_64 or ubuntu-14.04.
   From the Type dropdown menu choose Linux.
-  From the Version dropdown menu choose Red Hat (64 bit).
+  From the Version dropdown menu choose Red Hat (64 bit) or Ubuntu (64-bit).
-  Under Memory size, leave RAM at 512 MB (Vagrant can change this on-the-fly later).
+  Under Memory size, leave RAM at 1024 MB (Vagrant can change this on-the-fly later).
   Under Hard drive, select Create a virtual hard drive now, and click Create.
   Under Hard drive file type, select VDI (VirtualBox Disk Image).
   Under Storage on physical hard drive, select Dynamically allocated, and click Create.